 Power saving

-The advanced cable STB shall consist of four (4) power states: Power-on, Function stand-by, Stand-by, and Power-on for energy saving.
-The subscriber shall be able to set power status setting.
-Under Function stand-by state, remote recording reservation and reception of emergency alert signal shall be supported.
-Under Stand-by state, EPG information and RCU signal reception shall be supported.
+The advanced cable STB is recommended to have four (4) power states: Power-on, Function stand-by, Stand-by, and Power-off for energy saving.
+The STB is required to enable subscriber to set power status.
+In the Function stand-by state, remote scheduled recording and reception of emergency alert signal shall be supported.
+EPG information and RCU signal reception are also required in the Stand-by state.